jman717/QueueObj/README.md

 Included tag appenders:

-* all - process all added objects
+* all - process all added objects.
+* func_all - process functions to all added objects.
+* top_one - process only the object in the 0(zero) position of the process array.
+* bottom_one - process only the object in the last position of the process array.

 Installation
 ---------